thoailinh/Sentiment-Analysis-using-BERT/README.md

 classification models.
 Experimental results on two datasets show that models using BERT is outperforming than other models.
 In particular, in both results, our method always produces a model with better performance than the BERTbase method.

+## Getting Started

+When I work my project, we are working project on Google Colab.

+Code structure:

+- BERT-base: We use Pretrained BERT model
+- BERT-embedding-CNN: We use finetuning BERT combine TextCNN or RCNN
+- BERT-embedding-LSTM: We use finetuning BERT combine LSTM
+- Data: Data for experiment
+- Test: We use other embedding model combine neural network.
+- Machine Learning Model: We use finetuning BERT combine machine learning algorithm

 ## Data

 *Data description after preprocessing in Data folder*